mernmail/mernmail-website/docs/deployment/pm2-nginx.md

 # Deploy with PM2 + NGINX

 PM2 is a process manager for Node.JS applications with a built-in load balancer.
-NGINX is a popular web server and reverse proxy software.
+NGINX is popular web server and reverse proxy software.
 This tutorial will guide you on how to deploy MERNMail application with PM2 and NGINX on GNU/Linux systems.

 ## 1. Clone the Repository